Mocksi/bilan/docs/integrations/anthropic-api.md

       async function* streamContent() {
         for await (const chunk of stream) {
-          if (chunk.type === 'content_block_delta' && chunk.delta.type === 'text_delta') {
+          // Only yield text content deltas - tool calls, stop messages, etc. are filtered out if (chunk.type === 'content_block_delta' && chunk.delta.type === 'text_delta') {
             yield chunk.delta.text
           }
-        }
+          // Note: Other chunk types (tool_use, message_stop, etc.) are ignored
+          // Add custom handling here if you need to expose tool calls or other events }
       }